bodhi-root/public-wiki/content/personal/reading-list.md

 * Rating: Very Good
 * Date: 2016

 Great book about common mistakes made when building a relational database.
 You learn what to do by learning what not to do.
-(Sadly, I've seen every one of these mistakes made in production systems at Kroger, and I might have even done a few myself... but at least now I know they're mistakes!)
+(Sadly, I've seen every one of these mistakes made in production systems at the companies I've worked for, and I might have even done a few myself... but at least now I know they're mistakes!)

 Recommended by: Don Humberson